-Lets face it, those of us who know about the dangers of microwave radiation might not exactly want to be living close to cell towers.
-There’s also numerous other transmitters and radar systems that blanket large areas with electromagnetic radiation.
+Let’s face it, those of us who know about the dangers of microwave radiation might not exactly want to be living close to a cell tower.

 Cell Mapper – All major carriers are included for Canada.
 We just wish you could show all the towers in a country at once.
 It seems to show only the selected provider – one at a time.